 - Keep a close check on the wound and immediately call your doctor if you notice an infection or something unusual.

 Skin lesion removal may enhance your skin’s appearance, contributing to your personal perception of beauty by:

 - Eliminating pain and discomfort associated with the lesion.

-- Prevent the spread of skin cancer if the lesion had cancerous tendency.
+- Preventing the spread of skin cancer if the lesion had a cancerous tendency.

-Most skin lesion treatments are quick and thus their recovery period is also small.
-You may, however, experience one or more of the following conditions during the recovery period.
+Most of the skin lesion removal treatments are quick, and thus their recovery period is also short.
+You may experience the following conditions during the recovery period.